 - Spoon the shredded chicken onto the bottom half of the rolls and top with slaw.
 Replace the top half of the rolls and cut into individual sliders to serve.

-For a healthier version of this recipe, skip the carbs, double up on the slaw or add a vegetable side to replace the bread rolls.
+Hawaiian-style sweet rolls have a melt-in-your mouth texture.
+They are soft and fluffy with just the right touch of sweetness.
+Looking to go low-carb?
+No problem.
+Simply double up on the slaw or add a vegetable side to replace the bread rolls.